Insprill/dv-mapify/docs/creatingmaps/project-setup.md

 In your project's `Scenes` folder, create four scenes named `Terrain`, `Railway`, `GameContent`, and `Streaming`.
 Each of these scenes have a very specific purpose, and you must respect what each scene is for.

+- `Terrain`
+  The Terrain scene is strictly for holding terrain.
+- `Railway`
+  The Railway scene is only for holding trackage.
+  This includes tracks, switches, turntable, and buffer stops.
+- `GameContent`
+  The GameContent scene is for holding most functional objects.
+  This includes stations, lost & founds, dumpsters, service centers, lights, post processing, and area blockers.
+- `Streaming`
+  The Streaming scene is for holding visual-only objects that get streamed in around the player.

 You can view and edit all scenes at the same time by opening one, and dragging the others into the hierarchy.

 You can delete the default `SampleScene` scene.